Azure-Samples/active-directory-dotnet-deviceprofile/README.md

 ### Overview

 This sample demonstrates how to leverage ADAL .NET from apps that **do not have the capability of offering an interactive authentication experience**.
-It enables this apps to:
+It enables this app to:

 - authenticate a user
 - and call to a web API (in this case, the [Microsoft Graph](https://graph.microsoft.com))